Nikulitsa: Biography

 Nikulitsa was taken to Constantinople and given the title patrikios.
-Soon, however, he fled Constantinople and rejoined Samuil's forces, who were trying to take back Servia.
+Soon, however, he fled Constantinople and rejoined Samuel's forces, who were trying to take back Servia.
 Basil II reacted quickly, heading to the town with an army and repulsing the Bulgarians.
-Samuil and Nikulitsa retreated but soon after the latter was ambushed and captured again.
+Samuel and Nikulitsa retreated but soon after the latter was ambushed and captured again.
 He was taken back to the Byzantine capital where he was imprisoned.

 He managed to escape once more and continued to fight.
 Nikulitsa was among the few nobles who continued the resistance in the mountainous areas of the country after the death of Emperor Ivan Vladislav in 1018.
 After his troops were surrounded by a Byzantine army, he understood that further resistance was pointless and surrendered to Basil II with the rest of his troops.
 Basil II sent him in Thessalonica under arrest.
+In an effort to defend the political legacy of his relative (Nikulitsa), Kekaumenos placed the blame entirely on the Vlachs.

-Nikulitsa's grandson, Nikoulitzas Delphinas, led an unsuccessful Vlach rebellion in Thessaly in 1066.
+Nikulitsa's grandson, Nikoulitzas Delphinas, led an unsuccessful Vlach (Aromanian) rebellion in Thessaly in 1066.